 What Is The 'Best Drug' To Take During Pregnancy?

-- There is limited information available on new anti-epileptic drugs and only slightly more on the classic anti-epileptic drugs.
+- There is limited information available on new anti-seizure medications and only slightly more on the classic anti-seizure medications.

-- Given available information, it is recommended that the most effective drug with the fewest side effects be used.
+- Given available information, it is recommended that the most effective medication with the fewest side effects be used.

-- Most of the seizure medications can be used safely, though some carry increased specific risks.
+- Most anti-seizure medications can be used safely, though some carry increased specific risks.